-Knowing where you are is easier than nav systems would have us think
+Finding your way is easier than nav systems tell us

 Last fall I was whining about in-car infotainment systems working poorly — Consumer Reports’ survey of 1.1 million car buyers’ No. 1 complaint — and I blamed the culture of engineering.